European Metalworkers' Federation: Secretariat

 The Secretariat implements the decsisons of the executive committee and prepares the meetings.
 It consists of 16 staff members and is led by the General Secretary.

 Sector Committees

 Automotive

 The car sector and its related sub-sectors is a key player in European industry.
-High-tech performance and quality, environmental aspects and future oriented examples of flexibility lay the ground for a high level of employment.
-The EMF contributes to all issues related to industrial policy especially the future of the automotive industry in Europe and working conditions.
-Technological development and environmental needs are decisive elements with regard to transport policy.
+The EMF contributes to all issues related to industrial policy, especially regarding the future of the automotive industry in Europe.
+Technological development and environmental needs contribute to transport policy.

 ICT

-The ICT sector in Europe is facing a number of challenges, including mass redundancies in developed countries, skill shortages, outsourcing and off-shoring, structural mutation from hardware production towards software and services, and increasing pressure on salary levels and benefits.
+The ICT sector in Europe is facing a number of challenges, including mass redundancies in developed countries, skill shortages, outsourcing and off-shoring, structural mutation from hardware production, and increasing pressure on salary levels and benefits.
 A trade union strategy has to address these challenges and seek to create conditions which allow a combination of competitiveness, flexibility and social cohesion for Europe.

 Driven by globalisation, swift technological and process changes, global sourcing and stock market fluctuation, the ICT sector is constantly restructuring.
-We will have to focus on the effectiveness and the quality of change management in order to achieve higher competitiveness and better employment in Europe.